mgohashi/mgohashi.github.io/_pages/about.md

 title: "About"
 ---

-I am a technology enthusiast.
-I love to develop in almost any language , but I focus more on Java today.
-I am also a speaker and a software architect at Red Hat.
-A have a long history of experience in design, optimization, and implementation of service-oriented, microservices, and application architectures.
-I have contributed with best practices, technical solutions, and documentation in the following topics: Quarkus, Wildfly, 3scale, Apache Camel, Messaging with Strimzi, Kafka, OKD, Kubernetes, and many others.
+Marcelo Ohashi is a software architect with a long history of successful experiences in design, implement, and lead a team to deliver microservice, application, and integration solutions.
+Marcelo specialized in many development languages, tools, techniques, and methodologies.
+A strong believer that everyone can contribute to the success of a project of product, he regularly writes articles, speaks in conferences and workshops, and works in his personal hobbies working with home automation.
 {: .text-justify}